 Will you be fishing lakes and ponds?

 An inflatable boat won’t be comparable to a bass fishing boat, but you can catch plenty of fish with an inflatable craft.
-Some inflatable boats are big and sturdy enough to accept a decent sized motor, and will allow you to cover a lot of water.
-Inflatable vessels are more susceptible to waves than other kinds of boats, but for calm lakes and ponds, an inflatable boat is excellent.
+Some are big and sturdy enough to accept a decent-sized motor and will allow you to cover a lot of water.
+Inflatable vessels are more susceptible to waves than other kinds, but an inflatable is excellent for calm lakes and ponds.

-Another popular kind of inflatable boat for navigating Stillwater is a belly boat, which is also known as a float tube.
-This is a watercraft that keeps you afloat while your legs are still submerged in the water.
+Another popular inflatable boat for navigating still water is a belly boat, also known as a float tube.
+This watercraft keeps you afloat while your legs are still submerged in the water.
 You will need to wear waders to stay warm when the water is cold.
 These are best suited for quiet water and hot weather.
 You will have to paddle or kick yourself around a lake, which means you won’t be able to cover a ton of water.
-But these put you close to the fish and are a ton of fun to use when the conditions are right.
+But these put you close to the fish and are fun to use when the conditions are right.

-Do you need an inflatable boat for running whitewater?
+Do you need an inflatable boat for whitewater?

 For some people, there’s nothing better than a whitewater river trip.
 Get your friends, a permit, and load up your raft with everything you need for a day—or more—on the river.
-The first river boats were wooden dories, but today, inflatable boats are often the go-to choice for river trips.
-Whether you want to paddle with your friends or use a motor, inflatable rafts are a great option for whitewater expeditions.
+The first riverboats were wooden dories, but today, inflatables are often the go-to for river trips.
+Whether you want to paddle with your friends or use a motor, inflatable rafts are an excellent option for whitewater expeditions.

 Not all inflatable rafts are equipped for the same type of water.
 Some rafts are only rated for Type II rapids, while others are made for more serious water.
 Make sure not to exceed your raft’s rating level.